 Also the favors were aside each plate — a “adult” flavored lollipop.
 The flavors were Ginger (totally refreshing) and Champagne and Roses.

 The flowers were amazing.
 Gerber Daisies, A wide variety of roses, ranunculus & hydrangeas — all locally grown.
 Bonus — they smelled divine!
+If you’re planning a romantic bridal shower, flowers are a must!

 This hutch worked as our beverage station.
 Guests enjoyed drinks and appetizers before lunch was served.